csrak/xblr_parser/README.md

 # xbrl_parser
-Standalone parser for XBLR files, particularly focused on the IFRS reporting
+Standalone parser for XBRL files, particularly focused on the IFRS reporting